YDK-Solutions/ydk/README.md

 $ [sudo] make install
 ```

-# To create the libydk binary package to use for later installation, run the below command
+To create the libydk binary package to use for later installation, run the below command
 ```
-$ make package
+$ [sudo] make package
 ```

 For Python: